QuentinPhilipp/ShopDemo/README.md

  - **ItemCart** : The component that determines the behavior of an item when it is in the shopping cart.
  - **Items** : The component that determines the behavior of an item when it is in the home menu.
  - **SingleProduct** : The component that generates a product page for each product

+## Services

+- **ItemManager** : This service contains all items and functions to retrieve these items.
+In a real application this service would use a database to create the items.

+- **CartHandler** : This service stores the user's shopping cart.
+The present functions allow you to modify the basket or to retrieve information from it.